hindu-comm/weblogs/manasataramgini/2014/05/2014-05-12_the-engineer-the-dead-fish-and-the-bag-of-earth-ii.md

 as the being came closer – it happened to just be Vidrum who had arrived carrying his billhook and took a seat in their vicinity.
 As they completed the 143rd oblation they felt a sensation of being overwhelmed.
-They immediately switched to the incantation: “rudrasya bhR^itya\! iha prakaTI bhava hulu hulu hili hili svAhA ||” After sometime they felt they were entering a trance.
+They immediately switched to the incantation: “rudrasya bhR^itya! iha prakaTI bhava hulu hulu hili hili svAhA \|\|” After sometime they felt they were entering a trance.
 At that point they knew the vetAla had indeed come and they started calling upon him to start speaking.
-As a vetAla might respond to the AryavAk or to the dramiDa vAk or the apabhraMsha they had to call upon him multilingually: “bho vetAla shIgraM vada vada\!
-Dei chollu chollu vetAlaNe shIgrama pechu pechu\! arre bhetAla mahNa mahNa\!”
+As a vetAla might respond to the AryavAk or to the dramiDa vAk or the apabhraMsha they had to call upon him multilingually: “bho vetAla shIgraM vada vada!
+Dei chollu chollu vetAlaNe shIgrama pechu pechu! arre bhetAla mahNa mahNa!”
 Soon they felt lapsing into an utter silence.
 And then they heard the vetAla speak to them in their minds.
 When it was over they snapped back to the realm of the “real world”.
 They typed in what they had heard from the vetAla on their tablets and emailed it Vidrum.

 They asked him to open and compare the messages.
 To his surprise he found Somakhya, Lootika and Vrishchika had sent more or less the same